JetBrains/teamcity-vscode-extension/README.md

 ## Authentication
 When you are connecting to TeamCity Server, you will only need your TeamCity server credentials (domain name, account name and password).
 ![Sign in command](assets/tc-signin-command.png)
 To sign in to your account, run the `teamcity signin` command.
 You will be prompted to enter your credentials.
-When you do, it will be stored securely if possible on your computer and used to connect to Team City server, otherwise only domain name and account name will be stored at the vscode global settings.
+When you do and the authorization on the TeamCity server was successful, your credentials will be stored securely on your local macine if the `teamcity.credentials.persistent` setting option is setted as `true`, otherwise only domain name and account name will be stored at the vscode global settings.

 **Note:** In order for the extension to be activated, a repository *folder* must be opened.
 The extension won't be activated if only a single *file* in the repository is opened.

+## Credentials Storage
+When you run the `teamcity signin` command and the `teamcity.credentials.persistent` setting option is setted as `true`, the credentials that you provide will be stored securely on your computer.
+On Windows, your credentials wil be stored by Windows Credential Manager.
+On macOS, your credentials will be stored in the Keychain.
+On Linux, your credentials will be stored in a file on your local file system in a subdirectory of your home folder.
+That file is created only with RW rights for the user running Visual Studio Code.

 ## Commands
 The extension provides several commands for interacting with Team City API.